 One day I saw an ad on the internet about meeting girls in the Philippines, and I joined the site.

-It was like a penpal site, but in digital format.
+It was like a penpal group, but in digital format.
 A place to chat with other members, an international dating site.

 It certaintly wasn't like a mail order bride site, like the men of Korea join, where they pay to get a wife sent to them, and then the girl typically runs away shortly afterwards.

-The site I joined served a basic purpose similar to the internet itself.
-Simply a means of connecting with someone some place in the world and exchanging dialog and information.
+The site I joined served a basic purpose similar to the internet itself ....simply a means of digitally connecting with someone some place in the world and exchanging dialogue and information.